-Hannah Altman is a Jewish-American artist from New Jersey and based in Boston, MA.
+Hannah Altman is a Jewish-American artist from New Jersey.
 She holds an MFA from Virginia Commonwealth University.
-Her photographs portray lineage, folklore, memory, and narrative.
+Her work explores narrative and the transmission of memory, often articulated through the interplay of light and performance.

 Inquiries: hannahaltman1@gmail.com.